deadlyvipers/dojo_rules/introduction.md

 #hello I am part of this dojo!
-#My favorite CodeSchool course is Databases!
+My favorite course path is the database path.